Pineal Gland, Chronobiology, Neurotranscriptomics and Neuroepigenetics

 RNA sequencing identified a set of highly tissue-specific and rhythmically expressed non-coding RNAs.
 The transcripts range in size from approximately 200 bp to over 10,000 bp and vary in their genomic location from genetic deserts to being transcribed from introns of known genes.
 In at least one case, a long noncoding RNA overlaps a known gene and, in another, the long noncoding RNA is transcribed from the strand of DNA that is opposite to that encoding a known gene.
 The expression of these interesting molecules is regulated by the same neural system that controls coding transcripts.
 The transcripts may function in biological regulation through interaction with DNA or proteins.

 miRNAs play a broad range of roles in biological regulation.
 We profiled rat pineal miRNAs for the first time and evaluated their importance by focusing on melatonin synthesis, the main function of the pineal gland.
 Massively parallel sequencing and related methods revealed that the miRNA population is dominated by a small group of miRNAs as follows: about 75% is accounted for by 15 miRNAs; miR-182 represents 28%.
 In addition to miR-182, miR-183 and miR-96 are also highly enriched in the pineal gland, a distinctive pattern that is also found in the retina.
-The effort also identified previously unrecognized miRNAs and other small noncoding RNAs.
-Pineal miRNAs do not exhibit a marked night/day differences in abundance with few exceptions (e.g., two-fold night/day differences in the abundance of miR-96 and miR-182), in sharp contrast to the dynamic 24-h pattern that characterizes the pineal transcriptome.
-During development, the abundance of most pineal gland–enriched miRNAs increases; however, there is a marked decline in at least one, miR-483.
+The work also identified previously unrecognized miRNAs and other small noncoding RNAs.
+Pineal miRNAs do not exhibit a marked night/day differences in abundance with few exceptions (e.g., two-fold night/day differences in the abundance of miR-96 and miR-182), in sharp contrast to the dynamic 24-hour pattern that characterizes the pineal transcriptome.
+During development, the abundance of miRNAs most enriched in the pineal gland increases; however, there is a marked decline in at least one, miR-483.
 Based on the following observations, miR-483 is a likely regulator of melatonin synthesis: it inhibits the melatonin synthesis of pinealocytes in culture; it acts via predicted binding sites in the 3′ UTR of Aanat mRNA; and it exhibits the reverse developmental profile to that of Aanat transcripts.
 Additionally, a miR-483–targeted antagonist increased melatonin synthesis in neonatal pinealocytes.
 The observations support the hypothesis that miR-483 suppresses Aanat mRNA levels during development and that the developmental decline in miR-483 abundance promotes melatonin synthesis.

 New element in biological timing